valencik/mastersAPSC/documents/thesis/thesis.md

 %- How capable is it as a tool to explore further work?
 ## The Nuclear Science References Website
 The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a simple interface to the Nuclear Science References database.
-They offer four primary search interfaces, a quick search, text search, indexed search, and keynumber search.
+They offer four primary search interfaces: quick search, text search, indexed search, and keynumber search.
 The functionality and architecture of the NSR database and web site is discussed by Pritychenko in @NSRweb.
 The quick search interface is shown in Figure {@fig:nsrweb1}.